 Keratosis obturans (KO) is the buildup of keratin in the ear canal.
-Keratin is a protein in skin cells.
+Keratin is a protein released by skin cells that form the hair, nails, and protective barrier on the skin.

 The exact cause of KO is unknown.
 It may be due to a problem with how skin cells in the ear canal are produced.
 Or, it may be caused by overstimulation of the wax glands by the nervous system.